-Vegetation management in or near the electric distribution facilities shall be performed on a schedule of approximately four years with the exception of trees that are of a faster growing variety requiring more frequent cutting.
+Vegetation management in or near the electric distribution facilities shall be performed by the Cooperative or it's representatives on a schedule that conforms with best practices for vegetation growth, and some faster growing varieties may require more frequent cutting.
 Minimum clearance must meet all applicable codes.